marvincastroo/sim_trifasicos/README.md

 # sim_trifasicos

-A GUI application for calculating voltage and current values for three-phase, balanced and unbalanced circuits, for topologies such as the delta, star, and grounded star.
+A tkinter GUI application for calculating voltage and current values for three-phase, balanced and unbalanced circuits, for topologies such as the delta, star, and grounded star.

 Originally intended to use MATLAB, this version is written entirely in Python.